gitandy/DragonLog/README.md

 each upload action.

 ### Automatic log import
-If you want to automatically log QSOs from other programms i.e. WSJT-X or JS8Call DragonLog can watch an ADIF file for changes and import new logs as they are created.
+If you want to automatically log QSOs from other programs i.e. WSJT-X or JS8Call DragonLog can watch an ADIF file for changes and import new logs as they are created.

 Starting file watching opens a file dialog where you have to point to the log in question.